Bachelor of Science in Speech and Hearing Sciences

 The scholarship is named in honor of Mrs. Madge Quin Fugler and her daughter, Mrs. Mary Margaret Hafter.
 Mrs. Fugler served on the first Board of Trustees at Delta State Teacher’s College from 1924 to 1931.
 Mrs. Hafter was the first speech teacher at Delta State University as well as the founder of the Delta Playhouse in 1930.

 The mission of the Department of Speech and Hearing Sciences is to increase public service to individuals with communicative disorders through our Speech and Hearing Clinic, helping to improve their quality of life by providing speech/language/hearing services.
 We also strive to maintain a high-quality undergraduate curriculum, preparing students for graduate school as well as employment within school systems in the state of Mississippi.
-The curriculum also provides students background information for pursuing a graduate degree in a related field.
+The curriculum also provides students with a strong foundation for pursuing a graduate degree in a related field.

 Students in the Department of Speech and Hearing Sciences must maintain a GPA of 2.60 or higher in all major courses to take their last four advanced courses in the curriculum.
 A student may repeat no more than 3 courses (9 semester hours) for the purpose of grade improvement.
 A student may not take SHS courses at other institutions for grade improvement.